It’s a running tradition, in this blog, for me to write about yesterday.

 I shall run by you, now, my running theory about why the people running the cameras and that show ran a close-up of me, rather than dozens of other runners.
 Unlike the real runners, I looked as tired as if I’d been running, running, running a real marathon.

-Because that episode is running on YouTube,* I’ll run that scene by you here, so you can make some running commentary about my TV running, if you choose.
+Because that episode is running here* I’ll run that scene by you here, so you can make some running commentary about my TV running, if you choose.

-If you run to the 2:17 mark in that running opening scene, you’ll see me running in a red t-shirt and my first pair of running shoes.
+If you run to the running opening scene, you’ll see me running in a red t-shirt and my first pair of running shoes.

 Running back to the present, here’s what I just found, running all over the kitchen: